debugloop/saltobserver/README.md

 - searchpages for everything
 - live updates for the function view using websockets and [Redis' Keyspace Notifications](http://redis.io/topics/notifications)
-- a collapsible raw job data using [renderjson](https://github.com/caldwell/renderjson)
+- a collapsible representation of raw job data using the awesome [renderjson](https://github.com/caldwell/renderjson)